On Recording Albums Prematurely

 by Noctir (Nov.
 2011)

-skip over critical parts of their natural development.
-While, in the past, musicians would rehearse a lot, record demos, play
+and skip over critical parts of their natural development.
+While, in the past, musicians would rehearse a lot, record demos,

-gigs and hone their skills throughout this process.
-Not only would they become more proficient with their instruments, but
+play gigs and hone their skills throughout this process.
+Not only would they become more proficient with their instruments,

 early on.
 Part of the reason for that is that they had a lot of time to work on their initial releases, crafting the songs

 to better suit their vision and being ready by the time they were able to record their debut album.
 Unfortunately, this is